Children's Rights

 Seven of these boys had been castrated, to better serve the pope

 The Christian record on children's rights is no better than its record on other matters.
 The Churches opposed the education of poor boys and all girls.
 European Churches were responsible for the trial, torture, conviction, imprisonment and execution of children as young as five or six, often contravening the civil law.
-In the nineteenth century the Churches opposed the abolition of child labour, and continued to be party to a wide range of abuse, mental, physical and sexual well into the twentieth century.
+In the nineteenth century the Churches opposed the abolition of child labour, and continued to be party to a wide range of abuse, mental, physical and sexual into the twentt-first century.

 Mid 19th Century: